Terevenen2/LOL-Client-TOOL/README.md

  - Auto play again (work sometime)
  - Auto message when joining champ select
  - Auto preffered role in lobby
+ - Auto reroll when possible
+ - Auto skin when none selected
  - Clicking on your summoner name will copy it to the clipboard

 ## TODO FOR V1
- - Auto reroll when possible
- - Auto skin select if none selected
  - Auto summoner spells based on role, champions and allies
  - Auto runes scraped from the web
- - Auto swap champions with the bench and player wanting to trades based on a champion prioritie list
  - Notification when friend become active
+ - Advanced champions list for smart drafts handling (pick, ban, trade and gamemods bench)
  - Auto ban (with a list to prevent banning allie champion or trying to ban an already banned champion)
- - Auto lock/ban, add multiple champions to handle if champion is picked or banned
+ - Auto swap champions with the bench and player wanting to trades based on a champion prioritie list
  - Persitent configuration
  - Change the design